Using Azure Site Recovery to Survive Data Disaster.

 - When was the last time anyone reviewed your plan?

-- When was the last time you tested your plan?
+- When was the last time your plan has had a test?

 - Do you have a protocol in place for updates and testing?